 Credit Notes

-Credit notes are issued for non-delivery of goods/service and incorrect invoicing in terms of client or pricing or quantities or goods/services.
-Request to issue a credit note is raised by the invoicing unit (i.e. unit which raised the sales order), to Accounts Receivable, and must be approved by Head of Finance Operations in writing (credit Note Approval Form).
+Credit notes are issued for non-delivery of goods/service and incorrect invoicing in terms of client or pricing or quantities or goods/services/PO Numbers.
+Credit notes are raised by the invoicing unit (i.e. unit which raised the sales order) in the first instance or alternatively accounts Receivable may agree to raise a credit note but the credit note form must be accompanied with the email request.
 Credit Notes are generally issued on Friday.

 Customer Statements